Herman Lamm: Criminal career

 Lamm is also credited with having devised the first detailed bank robbery getaway maps, which he called "gits".
 Once Lamm targeted a bank, he mapped the nearby back roads, which he called "cat roads", to a tenth of a mile.
 He meticulously developed getaway plans for each of his robberies.
 Before every heist, Lamm obtained a nondescript car with a high-powered engine, and often recruited drivers who had been involved in auto racing.
 Lamm pasted a chart on the dashboard for the driver, which included block-by-block markings of escape routes, alternative turns and speedometer readings.
 Before each run, Lamm and the getaway driver clocked each route to the second under various weather conditions.
 Practice runs on the escape routes and alternative routes would take days to master.
 Using this system, Lamm and his gang conducted dozens of successful bank robberies from the end of World War I to 1930, taking more than $1 million in total.
 They were considered the most efficient gang of bank robbers of the era.

 Lamm had several run-ins with the authorities, using several aliases.
 After he and an accomplice were arrested in February 1927, Lamm's past came up when police discovered previous criminal suspicion.
-In a bond hearing to determine Lamm's fate (he was using the alias "Robert J. Masden" at the time), evidence showed that he was arrested in San Francisco in December 1914 (under his actual name), on a charge of robbery, but there was no known disposition of the case.
+In a bond hearing to determine Lamm's fate (he was using the alias "Robert J. Masden" at the time), evidence showed that he had been arrested in San Francisco in December 1914 (under his actual name), on a charge of robbery, but there was no known disposition of the case.
 Also under his real name, he was arrested in Superior, Wisconsin, in June 1918 under suspicion of being connected with a hold-up.
 He was told to leave the city after no connection could be established.
 He was arrested under the alias "Harry K. Lamb" in Kansas City, Missouri, in July 1918, but was released.
 Under the name "Thomas Bell", he was arrested in St. Joseph, Missouri, in December 1920, on a charge of burglary.
 This was the alias he was originally identified as upon his death in 1930.
 In May 1929, Lamm was arrested in Benton, Illinois, and it was discovered he was a suspect in robbery of the Northwestern National Bank of Milwaukee, Wisconsin.